-Rhode Island Traffic Tribunal Judicial Purchasing, Room 1006 670 New London Avenue, Cranston RI, 02920
+Rhode Island Traffic Tribunal Judicial Purchasing, Room 1006

+670 New London Avenue, Cranston RI, 02920

-The Administrative Office of State Courts (the "AOSC") reserves the right to award a contract pursuant to this Request for Proposals ("RFP") on the basis of cost alone, to accept or reject any or all bids, and to act in its best interest including, but not limited to, directly negotiating with any vendor who submits a proposal in response to this RFP and to award a contract based upon the results of those negotiations alone.
+The Administrative Office of State Courts (the AOSC) reserves the right to award a contract pursuant to this RFP on the basis of cost alone, to accept or reject any or all bids, and to act in the best interest including, but not limited to, directly negotiating with any Vendor who submits a proposal in response to this RFP/LOI and to award a contract based upon the results of those negotiations alone.
 Proposals found to be technically or substantially nonresponsive at any point in the evaluation process will be rejected and not considered further.
-The AOSC may, at its sole option, elect to require presentations(s) by bidders in consideration for an award.
+The AOSC may, at the AOSC's sole option, elect to require presentations(s) by bidders in consideration for an award.